janwillemstegink/rdap.hostingtool.nl/README.md

 Currently, the Whois properties of a web domain are not sufficiently accessible.
-Public misunderstanding ends up with registrars.
+Public misunderstanding causes considerable work for registrars.

 The holder's name and contact details are relevant for customer protection, manageable administrative workload and for an 'In Control Statement' (ICS).